 CBD can enhance consolidation of extinction learning in humans and suggest that CBD may have potential as an adjunct to extinction-based therapies for anxiety disorders

 CBD and panic attacks also have some relevant studies that touch base on CBD and the fear response (uncontrollable bodily responses).

 Just a head's up...a study showed that THC (the psychoactive chemical in cannabis) actually reduces activity in that key brain area for erectile dysfunction (the IFC).
 That's going the wrong direction.

-CBD did not have that specific effect but generally tends to counter THC's effects in the body (see CBD versus THC for anxiety).
+CBD did not have that effect and generally tends to counter THC's effects in the body (see CBD versus THC for anxiety).

 So...if we want to test CBD for erectile dysfunction, what's the best way to approach.